davidwed/ultradefrag/TestSuite/Create Fragmented Volumes/ReadMe_First.txt

            It is also possible to create a fully compressed NTFS volume, see "set CompressedVolume="

         c) UDF volumes are only supported on Vista and higher

+        d) exFAT is only included with Vista and above.
+           For XP you need to download and install the driver from http://support.microsoft.com/kb/955704/en-us

     3) CHKDSK is executed before and after the fragmented files creation process, to make sure the volume is consistent.